This post contains affiliate links.

-If you only have time for one trek, the hike from Theth to Valbona Pead is the best and definitely should not be missed.
+If you only have time for one trek, the climb from Theth to Valbona Peak is the best hiking in Theth and definitely should not be missed.

-Your third hiking option is much shorter than these two and only takes a half day.
+Your third Theth hiking option is much shorter than these two and only takes a half-day.
 This is the hike to the Grunas Waterfall.